-The benefits that come with the role are becoming increasingly popular with young professionals in Ireland considering their career path, says legal recruitment manager Laura Tierney.
+The benefits that come with the role are becoming increasingly popular with young professionals in Ireland considering their career path.
 "This career will take you to into the boardroom, to the heart of the organisation, with a view across everything it does.
 To the highest levels of decision-making and influence.”
-We speak to Laura about becoming a company secretary, the job market in Ireland and the opportunities and challenges that come with the role.
+Hear insights from Robert Walters legal recruitment consutants about becoming a company secretary, the job market in Ireland and the opportunities and challenges that come with the role.

 “One of the first steps to taking on the role of company secretary is getting a degree or relevant professional qualification in business, law, accountancy or public administration.
 The main qualification needed to achieve ‘Chartered’ status and become a full member of ICSA:The Governance Institute (Institute of Chartered Secretaries and Administrators), is the ICSA qualifying programme which requires a relevant degree holder to pass seven examinations.
 For accountancy and legal degree holders, a further exemption may be possible reducing the requirement to six.
 You can also pursue a master’s degree run here in Dublin in Marino through the University of Ulster’s two year part time MSc Management and Corporate Governance course.

 While some professionals may be concerned by the need for additional academic study, it is worth considering that this qualification can be completed part time, with students gaining valuable experience in a related role while studying.”

 “The role of the company secretary is varied, with a range of responsibilities that provide an interesting career for the right person.
 You will need a diverse range of skills including:

 “After completing your qualification and training of around 2 to 3 years, you can begin to look for company secretary assistant roles which typically offer a salary of around €40,000.